FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 Depending on your requirements and the underlying Kubernetes cluster you might choose a different deletion mode than the default.

+## Limit Unavailable Pods

+The operator allows to limit the number of unavailable pods during deletions.
+This is configurable through `maxUnavailablePods` in the cluster spec.
+Which is disabled by default.
+When enabled the operator wait to delete pods if the number of unavailable pods is higher than the configured value.
+This is useful to avoid deleting too many pods at once when recreating pods is not fast enough.
+If deletion mode is set to `All` the operator may delete more pods than the maximum number of unavailable pods.

 ## Next

 You can continue on to the [next section](fault_domains.md) or go back to the [table of contents](index.md).